 This story from Luke 24:13-35 provides the image for the Walk to Emmaus, an Upper Room program that calls forth and restores Christian discipleship.
 The 72-hour Emmaus weekend has been described as a short course in Christianity.
 It enlivens people to the reality of Christ’s love and presence in a way that leads the individual to greater action in witness for Christ.
 It is designed to make Christ known in the world and equip the participants with the tools and resources they need to keep the freshness and enthusiasm received on the weekend.

-What is the purpose?
+The sole purpose of the Emmaus movement is to strengthen disciples within the ministry of individual congregations.
+Emmaus is in partnership with the local church.
 Emmaus exists to develop Christian leaders for the local church and the world.
 The approach seriously considers the model of Christ’s servanthood and encourages Christ’s disciples to act in ways appropriate to being “a servant of all.”

-What happens after?
-Cleopas and his companion immediately returned to tell other disciples about their encounter with Christ.
+Christ’s two companions on the Road to Emmaus returned to Jerusalem to tell other disciples about their encounter with him.
 A regular, on going time of sharing together our journey with Christ is part of the follow-up to the experience.
 Celebration occur throughout the year encourages discipleship.
 Weekly, small-group meetings are open to all persons wanting to grow in accountability for their relationship with Christ.